L2Platforms/ssm/README.md

 py "C:\Users\Neil Hammerschlag\Desktop\SSM\reformatter.py" -f "C:\Users\Neil Hammerschlag\Desktop\SSM\175440-Locations.csv" -a 2017-04-18T00:00:00 -g 5d
 ```

+You can use this time flag to indicate d for days or h for hours.
+The above example would use a maximum gap of 5 days.
+If you do not use the "-g" flag, the program will default to 14 days.

 3) A file will be generated and placed in the same directory as the raw data.
 This file will be named something like
 "159313-Locations_formatted.txt"